codurance/site/src/_posts/2019-04-26-nature-in-code.md

 ## The Hardy-Weinberg Model

 In biology, **evolution** is the change in genetic composition of a population over time.
 The course identifies four forces that lead to this change:

 - **natural selection**, as described by Charles Darwin, where <cite>individuals with characteristics best suited to their environment are more likely to survive, reproduce and pass their genes onto their children</cite>[<sup>1</sup>][2]
 - **genetic drift**, where the change in genetic composition is due to random chance
 - **migration**, which refers to population moving from one place to another
 - **mutation**, which is described as the *ultimate engine of diversity creation*.

-The course introduces the **Hardy-Weinberg Model** - also known as the `null` model, as being the model that describes how a system would behave without any of the forces of interest.
+The course introduces the **Hardy-Weinberg Model** - also known as the `null` model - as being the model that describes how a system would behave without any of the forces of interest.

 It relies on the following simplifying assumptions:

 - an infinite population size
 - non-overlapping generations
 - sexual reproduction happens randomly
-- and none of the four forces above is in action
+- none of the four forces above is in action

 Let's consider a basic model of a **gene** declined into two **alleles** a<sub>1</sub> and a<sub>2</sub>.
 A **gene** is defined as <cite>the basic physical and functional unit of heredity</cite>.[<sup>2</sup>][3] Every gene exists in multiple versions, called **alleles**, and these versions are the ones that make us unique.